deficollective/defiscan/src/content/protocols/ethena/usde.md

 The user interactions with the protocol can be divided into two parts: the minting and redeeming of `USDe` and the staking of `USDe`.

-A frontend to self host exists under https://github.com/ethena-labs/ethena-minting-client.
-This frontend can be used to mint and redeem `USDe`.
-For this action the accessibility risk is _Medium_.
+Users can host a frontend to mint and redeem `USDe` from https://github.com/ethena-labs/ethena-minting-client.
+For this action the _Accessibility_ risk is _Medium_.

 For staking `USDe` the protocol does not provide a frontend to self host.
 The staking is only possible through the Ethena frontend.
-For this action the accessibility risk is _High_.
+For this action the _Accessibility_ risk is _High_.

 > Accessibility score: High